-In April of 2014, the Fox & Beggar debuted its premiere theatrical production, Animalia.
-Based on Artistic Director Allister’s poetry series The Galapagos Nocturnes (©2010 Gold Wake Press), Animalia expanded the poetry of the Nocturnes into a full-on theatrical narrative, using the six classes of animals to create a surreal and visually-striking fairy tale to lend a touch of mystery to our empirical world.
+In April of 2014, the Fox & Beggar unveiled its first feature-length theatrical production, Animalia.
+Based on Nat’s poetry series The Galapagos Nocturnes, Animalia expanded the poetry of the Nocturnes into a full-on theatrical narrative, using the six classes of animals to create a surreal and visually-striking fairy tale designed to lend a touch of mystery to our empirical world.

 Implementing dance, circus arts, mask-and-puppet theater, elaborate costuming, and a live orchestra, Animalia wove Asheville’s performing arts community together like never before, into a mind-blowing collaboration of ninety-seven artists and performers.
 The show broke attendance records at Asheville’s iconic Hazel Robinson Amphitheater.

 The men came from the sea.

 With them they brought canvas and ropes, cans, glass jars, magnifying glasses, notebooks, pencils.
 They brought cartographical instruments, looked for lines and axes, drew syntaxes in the sand.

 It was about systems, he would say years later, looking back.

 From “The Galapagos Nocturnes” (©2010 Gold Wake Press)